What to bring to an emergency shelter

 - Pet first aid kit

-Pets need an ID tag, collar and a leash, as well as a two-week supply of the following: food, medications and litter for cats.
+Pets need a microchip, an ID tag, collar and a leash, as well as a two-week supply of the following: food, medications and litter for cats.
 You can download our disaster preparedness brochure for more information.

 In the event of a disaster, listen to radio and television broadcasts to find out if your nearest shelter will be open.
 Depending on the nature of the emergency, not all shelters may open.